Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

     * a module CIS recommends disabling is loaded, or the log config module is missing,
     * the worker account runs as root, is an account shared with other daemons (`daemon`, `nfsnobody`, `nobody`, `nogroup`), has a uid at or above `UID_MIN`, or a running process uses an account other than the configured one,
     * a configuration file is not owned by `root:root`, or is writable by other,
-    * the core dump directory, the lock file directory, the process ID file directory or the scoreboard file directory sits inside the document root, is not owned by root, or is writable beyond its owner.
+    * the core dump directory, the lock file directory, the process ID file directory or the scoreboard file directory sits inside the document root, is not owned by root, or is writable beyond its owner,
+    * a request limit is above the value the benchmark recommends, or is zero, which lifts the limit for `LimitRequestBody` and `LimitRequestFields` and breaks every request for `LimitRequestLine` and `LimitRequestFieldSize`.
 * Returns UNKNOWN if neither `httpd` nor `apachectl` is found, if the binary given via `--command` does not exist, or if the configuration does not parse, in which case the binary produces no output at all.
 * A check that cannot be carried out, because a directory could not be read for example, is reported as not evaluated.
 It does not count towards the result and does not drive the state.
 * If `--match` and `--ignore` between them exclude every check, the plugin prints "Nothing checked." and returns the state given by `--no-match-severity` (OK by default).